Thank you to the Inn at Bay Harbor for sponsoring this post and our stay. All opinions remain my own.

 The property is incredibly large, but feels accessible and is easy to get around.
 We stayed in a master suite that had a balcony, fireplace, living room, and kitchen.
 It also had a murphy bed and living room couch that pulled out into a sleeper sofa, so it was the perfect set up for a family.
 Leo loved having his own big bed!
-We arrived to find milk and cookies welcoming us in our room and I nearly cried, the thoughtful detail for Leo (and us!) was so sweet.
+We arrived to find milk and cookies welcoming us in our room!
+The thoughtful detail for Leo was so sweet.
 Also, those were the best chocolate chip cookies we’ve ever had!

 The heated pool and hot tub were perfect for lounging during the day and we loved that there was a 2 ft shallow end that Leo could play in while we watched.
 The expansive lawn had tons of yard games like croquet, bocce ball, and chess.
 At night, there was even someone teaching you how to fly fish!
 How cool is that?!
 We loved hanging out watching the sunset while we roasted smores by the firepit.
 The cabana bar was delicious for poolside drinks and snacks (get the bloody mary!)
 We didn’t try either during this stay, but they also offer bikes to explore the paths around Bay Harbor as well as afternoon tea inside.

-Family trips can be so fun but also sometimes exhausting, so Canan and I try to give each other a little break for alone time and relaxing.
+Family trips are so fun but sometimes tiring.
+Canan and I try to give each other a little break for alone time and relaxing.
 Since Canan played golf Saturday morning, I headed to the spa Sunday morning to indulge in the Petoskey Hot Stone Massage.
-The hot stone massage is a signature service and uses real Petoskey stones.
-The spa was so tranquil and relaxing from the moment I stepped in.
-Erin was my masseuse, and she was incredible!
+The hot stone massage is a signature service and uses real Petoskey stones, Michigan’s state stone.
+The spa was so tranquil and relaxing.
+Erin was my masseuse, and I can’t recommend her enough!
 She worked on the knots in my neck and shoulders from nursing and even helped work in aloe on my sunburned legs from the pool the day before.
-The honey glaze wrap add-on felt amazing and added a smoothness to my skin that rivals my two month old!
-The Petoskey hot stone massage is more popular in the cooler months and winter after a day of skiing on the slopes, but also felt amazing during our June weekend.

 We had such an incredible weekend and are already dreaming of when we can come back.
 I love showing my boys what a Michigan summer is like and creating new memories as a family of our own.